 This page is the third part of a five-part article on the runes.
 The other four parts are:

 In the pre-Christian Germanic worldview, the spoken word possesses frightfully strong creative powers.
 As Scandinavian scholar Catharina Raudvere notes, “The pronouncement of words was recognized to have a tremendous influence over the concerns of life.
 The impact of a sentence uttered aloud could not be questioned and could never be taken back – as if it had become somehow physical. … Words create reality, not the other way around.”
-This is, in an important sense, an anticipation of the philosophy of language advanced by the German philosopher Martin Heidegger in his seminal essay Language.
+This is, in an important sense, an anticipation of the philosophy of language advanced by the twentieth-century German philosopher Martin Heidegger in his seminal essay Language.
 For Heidegger, language is an inescapable structuring element of perception.
 Words don’t merely reflect our perception of the world; rather, we perceive and experience the world in the particular ways that our language demands of us.
 Thinking outside of language is literally unthinkable, because all thought takes place within language – hence the inherent, godlike creative powers of words.
 In traditional Germanic society, to vocalize a thought is to make that thought part of the fabric of reality, altering reality accordingly – perhaps not absolutely, but in some important measure.

 Each of the runes represents a phoneme – the smallest unit of sound in a language, such as “t,” “s,” “r,” etc. – and as such is a transposition of a phoneme into a visual form.